muggu0722/muggu0722/README.md

 # 💫 About Me:
-😀 I'm <b>MUGDHA JIWANE</b> , a passionate Full Stack-Developer based in Pune, Maharashtra. <br>I thrive on turning ideas into reality through the magic of code and creativity.<br><br>- 📚 I'm currently a student of Dr. D Y Patil Institution of Management and Research <b>(DYPIMR)</b><br>- 👩🏻‍💻 I'm rewriting code using Angular at Harbinger Group <br>- 💯 I'm constantly learning and exploring new technologies<br>- 💬 Ask me about anything related to HTML, Tailwind CSS, JavaScript and related technologies <br>- 📫 Reach me: jiwanemugdha@gmail.com
+😀 I'm <b>MUGDHA JIWANE</b> , a passionate Full Stack-Developer based in Pune, Maharashtra. <br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<i>I thrive on turning ideas into reality through the magic of code and creativity.</i><br><br>- 📚 I'm currently a student of Dr. D Y Patil Institution of Management and Research <b>(DYPIMR)</b><br>- 👩🏻‍💻 I'm rewriting code using Angular at Harbinger Group <br>- 🍒 I'm constantly learning and exploring new technologies<br>- 💬 Ask me about anything related to HTML, Tailwind CSS, JavaScript and related technologies <br>- 📫 Reach me: jiwanemugdha@gmail.com

 ## 🌐 Socials: